tyoeer/Chaoshead/README.md

 - Mapping vs. Value (in the context of properties): a value is the raw number saved in the file, a mapping is what that number means.
   E.g. value 1 for rotation is mapping/mapped to "Up".
 - Contained object/object contents: Example: A Jem inside a Brittle Rock is that Brittle Rocks contained object/contents.

-## Scripting

-Chaoshead executes from the scripts folder, which can be opened from the Misc. tab.
-When it says running scripts without sandbox is dangerous, it mostly means that you shouldn't randomly trust script from others, making a script yourself will most likely be alright.

-Scripts get provided access to the following globals:
-- `level`: The **Level** opened in the editor.
-You usually want to modify this one (using the provided methods).
-  If you overwrite it with a new value though, Chaoshead will use that one.
-- `selection`: The selection in the current editor, `nil` if nothing is selected.
-Has the following fields:
-  - `mask`: The **SelectionMask** that shows which area of the level is selected.
-    If you overwrite it with a new value, Chaoshead will use that one (modifying an existing one is probably easier though).
-    If the `selection` global is not set at first, you can set it to a table yourself and then set the `mask` field to a new **SelectionMask**.
-  - `contents`: The **SelectionContents** that have all the objects in the current selection.
-    Does not update if you change the level or the mask.
-    Modifications and overwriting get ignored (the new contents get constructed based on the new mask).

-For documentation on how to use these globals and other stuff, have a look at the [docs/](docs/) folder.

 ## Useful links